Center for International Education – Education Abroad

 Veterans Resource Center

-The Veterans Resource Center is located in Combs Hall, room B24, and provides a space for veteran students to connect with one another, study, or access resource materials.
+The Veterans Resource Center is located in the University Center, Room 114A, and provides a space for veterans and military-connected students to gather informally, study and socialize.